 Karenga took the name from the Swahili phrase matunda ya kwanza, which means “first fruits.”

 Since Kwanzaa is a cultural, rather than a religious holiday tradition, many of them celebrate both Christmas and Kwanzaa.

-On each night of Kwanzaa week, families join together to light one of the seven candles on a special candleholder (called the Kinara), and discuss one of seven basic principles Dr. Karenga designated as important to honoring their shared African heritage and strengthening family and community bonds.
+On each night of Kwanzaa week, families join together to light one of the seven candles on a special candleholder (called the Kinara), and discuss one of Seven Principles (Nguzo Saba) that Dr. Karenga designated as important to honoring their shared African heritage and strengthening family and community bonds.

-Those basic principles are unity, self-determination, collective work and responsibility, economic cooperation, purpose, creativity, and faith.
+In English, those seven principles are: unity, self-determination, collective work and responsibility, economic cooperation, purpose, creativity, and faith.

 I’ve heard some people scoff at Kwanzaa.